nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Nevada Civil Court Records Open to the Public?

-In accordance with the Nevada Administrative Policy, public civil court records are open for public examination and appraisal.
+Under the Nevada Administrative Policy, public civil court records are open for public examination and appraisal.
 However, access to sealed or redacted court records is limited to authorized individuals allowed by the special provisions of the law or court order.
 Submitted requests for civil court records may require related information such as:

 • The case/docket number(s)